 In the most recent scenario analysis, we used a common format in the business domains listed in the above scope.
 First, each business division identifies transition and physical risks and opportunities that climate change would pose to their respective business in line with the two scenarios, "1.5°C" and "4°C," based on the risk and opportunity categories presented in the TCFD recommendations, in light of the relevant business circumstances.
 Then, each business division assesses the importance of each risk and opportunity in accordance with the company-wide assessment standards.
 We set (1) three levels of impact (assessed by impact on sales or expense amounts) and (2) three levels of likelihood (assessed by probability and frequency) as the assessment standards.
 By multiplying the two assessment results, we categorize the final importance into one of three levels: low, medium, and high.
 Note that in this report we have mainly disclosed risks and opportunities with medium and high importance based on the assessment results.

-In addition, these analysis results were reviewed by related corporate staff divisions (Strategic Planning Division, IR Division, Sustainability Division, Environment Division) to reflect the viewpoint of each area of expertise.
+In addition, these analysis results were reviewed by related corporate staff divisions (Strategic Planning Division, Sustainability Division, Environment Division, etc) to reflect the viewpoint of each area of expertise.
 Moreover, of the risks and opportunities that have been identified and assessed, those with particularly high importance or those that are unique to each business are calculated for the amount of financial impact and countermeasure costs by setting parameters, and we will give priority to formulating countermeasures for such items.

-The main results of the latest scenario analysis conducted in FY2023 are as follows.
+The main results of the latest scenario analysis are as follows.

 ●Risks and Opportunities Common to Toshiba Group